Wendy Chung, MD, PhD

 Wendy Chung, MD, PhD, is a clinical and molecular geneticist who directs the clinical genetics program at Columbia University and currently has a grant from the Children's Cardiomyopathy Foundation to identify new genes for infantile cardiomyopathy.
 The goal of her research is to identify new genes for susceptibility to cardiac disease and to develop individualized risk assessment, prevention, and therapeutic interventions for HCM.
 Clinically, she directs programs in risk assessment for cardiomyopathy and arrhythmias and develops novel molecular diagnostic methods to improve genetic testing including pre-implantation genetic diagnosis for family planning.

 She lectures and writes on the legal and social issues raised by genetic testing in asymptomatic individuals, disparities is access to genetic care, confidentiality and privacy of genetic information, and defining conditions for which prenatal genetic testing is or is not appropriate.
-A recipient of the American Academy of Pediatrics Young Investigator Award and the Herbert Irving assistant professor of pediatrics and medicine, Dr. Chung received her B.A. in biochemistry and economics from Cornell University, her M.D. from Cornell University Medical College, and her Ph.D. from The Rockefeller University in genetics.
+A recipient of the American Academy of Pediatrics Young Investigator Award and the Herbert Irving Associate Professor of Pediatrics and Medicine, Dr. Chung received her B.A. in biochemistry and economics from Cornell University, her M.D. from Cornell University Medical College, and her Ph.D. from The Rockefeller University in genetics.